netxms/netxms-doc/admin/log-monitoring.rst

    * - LogWatch.Parser.ProcessedRecords(*name*)
      - Number of records processed by parser *name*

-Available list parameters:
+Available lists:

 .. list-table::
    :widths: 15 150
    :header-rows: 1

-   * - Name
+   * - List Name
      - Description
    * - LogWatch.ParserList
      - List of parser names.
 If no name is defined then parser file name will be used.